quiaro/safe-blog/README.md

 $ dev_appserver.py .
 ```

-This project uses the CSS language extension Sass, which makes it easier to change the look of the app during development.
+This project uses the CSS language extension Sass, which makes it easier to manage and change the look of the app during development.
 If you wish to make changes to any of the stylesheets and see the changes applied with every browser refresh, you will need to follow 2 additional steps:

 4) Install gulp, gulp-autoprefixer and gulp-sass
 ```